adshayanB/ECE452/ProposalTasks.md

 Page 6
 | Task | Person
 |------|--------
 | A set of low-fidelity mockups.
 Sometimes a set of simulated screenshots / hand drawings can make describing the system easier.
-You can forward reference these from the functional properties / user scenarios as required. | -
+You can forward reference these from the functional properties / user scenarios as required. | Preyansh

 Slide Deck
 | Task | Person